chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/research.md

 ## Under Review

-* A paper on ontic indeterminacy and fundamentality
+* A paper on the rift between analytic and scientific metaphysics
 * A paper on logical theories and translatability